-How I Went from Indie Author to Scoring a Book Deal with Amazon's Thomas & Mercer
+How I Scored an Amazon Book Deal with Thomas & Mercer (in 5 Stages)

 Last year we spoke with author Natalie Barelli about striking a big item off her bucket list: writing and publishing her debut novel, Until I Met Her.
 Less than 12 months later, Natalie has been signed by Amazon's thriller imprint Thomas & Mercer, and her novel is undergoing a re-release.
 In this article, she talks the bumpy road of self-publishing — one that has been full of trials and tribulations.
 However, she's a true example of the saying, “If at first you don’t succeed, try, try again.”
 In a year, Natalie has turned publishing mishaps into lessons, and, clearly, her perseverance is being rewarded.